 What if I Skip Xanax Doses to Consume Alcohol?

 You should never skip taking prescribed doses of Xanax in favor of consuming alcohol.
-Even skipping a dose here and there, and believing you can consume alcohol, is dangerous to your health and well-being.
+Even skipping one dose here and there, and believing you can consume alcohol, is dangerous to your health and well-being.
 Xanax is a time-released drug and can remain within your body for several days after fully stopping the medication.

 How Xanax Dependency Relates to Alcoholism

-Some people who previously took Xanax and miss the feelings they experienced can turn to drinking as a substitute drug, even if they did not consume alcohol while taking Xanax.
+Some people who previously took Xanax and miss the effects they experienced can turn to drinking as a substitute drug, even if they did not consume alcohol while taking Xanax.